Strategic Human Resource Management

 Teaching and Learning: KEAK offers a great environment for studying Human Resource Management.
 We have a track record of excellence in teaching, learning and research and you will be supported in your studies and beyond.

 You will study eight compulsory modules and an additional module which provides you with practical experience of human resource management practice.
-In addition, you will complete a dissertation.

 Human Resource Management in Context: